gpiozero/gpiozero/docs/pi_zero_otg.rst

 Start by creating a Raspbian (desktop or lite) SD card, and then configure the boot partition like so:

-1. Edit ``config.txt`` and add ``dtoverlay=dwc2`` on a new line, then save the file.
+1. Edit :file:`config.txt` and add ``dtoverlay=dwc2`` on a new line, then save the file.

-2. Create an empty file called ``ssh`` (no file extension) and save it in the boot partition.
+2. Create an empty file called :file:`ssh` (no file extension) and save it in the boot partition.

-3. Edit ``cmdline.txt`` and insert ``modules-load=dwc2,g_ether`` after
+3. Edit :file:`cmdline.txt`` and insert ``modules-load=dwc2,g_ether`` after
    ``rootwait``.

 (See guides on `blog.gbaman.info`_ and `learn.adafruit.com`_ for more detailed instructions)

 Then connect the Pi Zero to your computer using a micro USB cable (connecting it to the USB port, not the power port).
 You'll see the indicator LED flashing as the Pi Zero boots.
 When it's ready, you will be able to ping and SSH into it using the hostname ``raspberrypi.local``.
 SSH into the Pi Zero, install pigpio and run the pigpio daemon.